Zac Efron

 Efron was on the Forbes Celebrity 100 list in 2008 as number 92, with estimated earnings of $5.8 million from June 2007 to June 2008.
 In April 2009, his personal wealth equaled about $10 million.[24]
 In May 2015, Efron's net worth was $18 million.[25]

-People magazine said in 2007 that Efron and Vanessa Hudgens began dating in 2005 during the filming of High School Musical,[26][27][28] although Us magazine said, after the two broke up in December 2010, that they "met in 2005 while making the first High School Musical flick, and became a romantic item about two years later."[29]
-Efron began a romantic relationship with model and entrepreneur Sami Miró in September 2014.
-The couple split in April 2016.[30][31]
+People magazine said in 2007 that Efron and Vanessa Hudgens began dating in 2005 during the filming of High School Musical, although Us magazine said, after the two broke up in December 2010, that they "met in 2005 while making the first High School Musical flick, and became a romantic item about two years later."
+Efron has been in a relationship with model and entrepreneur Sami Miró since September 2014.

 Efron sought treatment in early 2013 after struggling with alcoholism and substance abuse.
 He has been sober since June 2013.[1]
 In November 2013, Efron had to have his jaw wired shut after breaking it in a fall at home.[32]
 In March 2014, Efron engaged in a fight with a homeless man in Skid Row.
 Law enforcement officials did not make any arrests because they viewed it as mutual combat.[33]